 For more information or to make an appointment, call (714) 953-4455, extension 661.

-SFSC is able to provide services free of charge – thanks to generous funding from private donors, as well as funding from the Orange County Health Care Agency, Mental Health Services Act (MHSA), United Way, Orange County Community Foundation, and Pacific Life.
+SFSC is able to provide services free of charge – thanks to generous funding from private donors, as well as funding from the Orange County Health Care Agency, Mental Health Services Act (MHSA), United Way, Orange County Community Foundation, Pacific Life, and Hoag Hospital.